 Character Set Encoding

-The character set encoding for MS SQL should be set to UCS-2, all others should use UTF-8 to avoid any potential problems indexing documents containing unusual characters.
+The character set encoding for MS SQL should be set to default, all others should use UTF-8 to avoid any potential problems indexing documents containing unusual characters.
 Note that MySQL 5.6 and 5.7 use latin1 as the default encoding, this should be changed to CHARACTER SET utf8 and COLLATE utf8_unicode_520_ci.

 MYSQL